lfph/gaen-risk-scoring/risk-scoring.md

 ![alt_text](images/image6.png "image_tooltip")
 [^8]

-### Messaging evaluation: a proposed path forward
+### A proposed path forward for messaging evaluation

 Recent studies have been conducted or are currently underway examining the impact of public health and governmental communication strategies in the context of COVID-19 message framing and content.
 These evaluations have examined the impact of using gain-framed (attaining a desired outcome) vs. loss-framed (attaining an undesirable outcome) messages to encourage engagement in protective behaviors in self and others (such as hand washing, physical distancing, limiting activities outside of the household) and increasing awareness of risks.
 For example, Gantiva et al (2021)[^9] reported that gain-framed messages were more effective to motivate self-care behaviors (hand washing and staying home) while loss-framed messages were more effective at increasing awareness of risk of contagion.
 In studies of populations where risk perception is usually low, Dryhurst et al (2020)[^10] and Lohiniva et al (2020)[^11][[8]](https://stateofwa.sharepoint.com/sites/DOH-OutbreakandResponseCross-sectionalProjects/Shared%20Documents/WA%20Notify%20(EN)/Communications/Linux%20Foundation%20risk%20scoring%202.0/LFPH%20Tiered%20Notifications%20Language%20Draft%2010.13.21_reformatted.docx#_edn7) found that loss-framed messages were significantly correlated with reported adoption of self-care behaviors to mitigate COVID-19 contagion.
 Other COVID-19 messaging evaluations have reported: highlighting individuals' responsibilities to one another increased adopting protective behaviors[^12]; including suggestions on how to make self-isolation easier improved message effectiveness[^13]; and emphasizing consequences of non-compliance for the individual or family (vs. unknown others) were more effective in motivating compliance.[^14]

 However, evaluations to date have not focused on the framing or content of digital exposure notification messages smartphone users will receive nor on the message source which may influence the recipient's assessment of message authority or provenance.
 We propose developing a plan to test exposure notification message framing, source/authority, and content (such as, testing of minimal vs. denser messages, use of color, emoticons and/or images like stop lights) in a field study.
 In addition to testing with representative general population groups, diverse population groups would be included, such as: vulnerable populations; communities disproportionately impacted by COVID-19; populations known to perceive their risk as low; lower socio-economic status; etc. Evaluating users' actual responses to different message configurations will help inform how to frame an exposure notification so that the recipient is sufficiently motivated to click on the link in the message and access actionable public health information and recommendations around protective behaviors and getting tested.

-## Risk Score - updating over time
+## Risk Score updating over time

 A deployment of Exposure Notifications, like other public health interventions, should involve monitoring key indicators to best drive program improvements.
 The epidemiology of COVID-19 is constantly changing over time and an ongoing practice monitoring and improving a deployment can drive continuous efficacy in the context of this ongoing change.
 Jurisdictions should continually monitor these metrics in order to improve upon their settings to maximize the number of accurate notifications sent, while attempting to also minimize false positives to the best of their ability.